isl-org/Open3D/docs/tutorial/ReconstructionSystem/make_fragments.rst

    :lines: 5,35-60
    :linenos:

 The function reads a pair of RGBD images and registers the ``source_rgbd_image`` to the ``target_rgbd_image``.
 Open3D function ``compute_rgbd_odometry`` is called to align the RGBD images.
 For adjacent RGBD images, an identity matrix is used as initialization.
 For non-adjacent RGBD images, wide baseline matching is used as an initialization.
-In particular, function ``pose_estimation`` computes OpenCV ORB feature to match sparse features over wide baseline images, then performs 5-point RANSAC to estimate a rough alignment.
-It is used as the initialization of ``compute_rgbd_odometry``.
+In particular, function ``pose_estimation`` computes OpenCV ORB feature to match sparse features over wide baseline images, then performs 5-point RANSAC to estimate a rough alignment, which is used as the initialization of ``compute_rgbd_odometry``.

 .. _make_fragments_make_a_posegraph: